szabgab/rust.code-maven.com/pages/rust-vs-cpp.md

 * A list of open-source C++ libraries](https://en.cppreference.com/w/cpp/links/libs).
 * [C++ Ecosystem in 2021: 1 in 5 C++ developers are using C++20 and a third of us are not writing any unit tests at all, and other facts](https://blog.jetbrains.com/clion/2021/07/cpp-ecosystem-in-2021/).

-## Speed of development

-This is extremely hard to measure as the level of experience of the programmers has a huge impact on this.
-The anecdotal evidence is that it might take longer to get the Rust code compile, but then there are a lot less bugs which means the over development and QA time will be shorter and there will be less bugs found after deployment.

 ## Security